-For foreign travelers arriving in Kazakhstan for the first time, it will certainly be interesting to start a photo tour from the capital - the city of Nur-Sultan, which together with Pavlodar, Kostanay and Akmola regions belongs to Northern Kazakhstan.
+For foreign travelers arriving in Kazakhstan for the first time, it will certainly be interesting to start a photo tour from the capital - the city of Nur-Sultan, which together with Pavlodar, Kostanay and Akmola Provinces belongs to Northern Kazakhstan.
 Nursultan Nazarbayev International Airport receives the largest number of international flights amongst all airports in Kazakhstan.

-Bayanaul National Park in Pavlodar region comprises of a lake with clear water, mountains and rocky areas, pine forests and open spaces of the steppes.
+Bayanaul National Park in Pavlodar Province comprises of a lake with clear water, mountains and rocky areas, pine forests and open spaces of the steppes.
 Here stones of bizarre shapes are popular amongst the “photo-hunters” for unusual photographs.
 Some are reminiscent of an old woman from fairy tales, a camel or a mammoth, a gorilla and even a UFO.
 There is also a sacred mountain, fulfilling the wishes of those who are able to enter it and come back out with their backs turned towards the exit.

-The trip to Naurzum Nature Reserve in the Kostanay region is best to start with a visit to the visitor center of the reserve, where the staff will be happy to recommend you the best locations for photo shoots.
+The trip to Naurzum Nature Reserve in the Kostanay Province is best to start with a visit to the visitor center of the reserve, where the staff will be happy to recommend you the best locations for photo shoots.

 The generosity of the south seeps into everything, even the objects for photos.

 In Almaty, one can wander the streets and find interesting photo-scenic backgrounds everywhere.
-For example, it is pleasant to walk along Tulebaev Street, in the Park of 28 Panfilov Guardsmen or in the Central Park of Culture and Leisure.
+For example, it is pleasant to walk along Tulebaev Street, in the Park of 28 Panfilov Guardsmen or in the Gorky Central Park of Culture and Leisure.
 Unusual places include the preserved houses of the merchants of Verny (Almaty’s former name) with their carved shutters.
-But if you go by the cable cars to the top of the Kok-Tobe hill, especially during sunset, you will see an amazing view of the city and the mountains around it.
+But if you go by the cable cars to the top of the Kok Tobe hill, especially during sunset, you will see an amazing view of the city and the mountains around it.

 “Kaindy” in Kazakh means “replete with birches.”
 There are, indeed, a lot of them.
 But the lake is remarkable not just because of the birch trees, but also because of the trunks of fir trees flooded in a mountain valley.
 Their peaks rise above the lake surface, like the guardians of the world.